aqaPayam/NakhBot/README.md

 When a user chooses to send Nakh from Explore:

-* If the user has enough credits, the system spends credits and creates a paid Sent Nakh immediately.
+* If the user chooses to spend credits and has enough credits, the system spends credits and creates a paid Sent Nakh immediately.
+* If the user chooses direct Telegram Stars payment, the system creates or uses a PendingPayment for `send_nakh` until Telegram confirms payment.
-* If the user does not have enough credits, the system creates a Pending Nakh and a related Pending Payment.
+* If the user does not have enough credits and chooses to continue, the system creates a Pending Nakh and a related PendingPayment for `send_nakh`.
 * Pending Nakh is an unpaid Nakh attempt, not a delivered Nakh.
 * Pending Nakh is visible only to the sender.
 * Pending Nakh does not notify the receiver.